 - Weight: 19.2 oz.

 - Material: Double Weave (56% Nylon, 34% Polyester, 10% Elastane)

-Arc’teryx knows how to deliver a premium product and often take the top spot in categories if not for price.
+Arc’teryx knows how to deliver a premium product and often takes the top spot in categories if not for the price.
 The Gamma LT is a tremendous softshell hiking jacket.
-It manages to bring amazing performance with quality materials and a great fit that moves with your body.
-Don’t expect a plethora of wamrth as it’s a true soft shell jacket, but that does lend well to versatility and weight.
-The durable outer fabric can stand up to just about anything, even winter conditions.
+It brings fantastic performance with quality materials and a great fit that moves with your body.

-It’s also a sharp looking jacket that feels at home in the mountains or running errands in town.
-It’s so great you can even wear the jacket skiing.
-We love a piece that feels this versatile thus better value despite a high price tag.
+It’s also a sharp-looking jacket that feels at home in the mountains or running errands in town.
+It’s so great you can even wear it as a ski jacket.
+We love a piece that feels this universal, thus better value despite a high price tag.